karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.2/README.md

     - Switch0(2)(1)(port Fa5/1) was connected with Router2(port Fa 3/0, ip adress 192.164.0.166/27) via Fiber

- - The 4 floor with 2 group of PC's(The first group-3 PC's, the second group -5  PC's).
+ - The 4 floor with 2 groups of PC's(The first group-3 PC's, the second group -5  PC's).
-    - Everyone PC's(The  floor, the first group) was assigned the IP-adress
+    - Everyone PC's(The 4 floor, the first group) was assigned the IP-address
     - PC0(5) 192.168.0.193/27
     - PC1(5) 192.168.0.194/27
     - PC2(5) 192.168.0.195/27
-    - Everyone PC's(The 3 floor, the second group) was assigned the IP-adress
+    - Everyone PC's(The 4 floor, the second group) was assigned the IP-address
     - PC0(2)(2) 192.168.0.225/27
     - PC1(2)(2) 192.168.0.226/27
     - PC2(2)(2) 192.168.0.227/27